-To connect to a local or remote Oracle CEP JMX server using JConsole:
+To connect to a local or remote Oracle CEP JMX server using JConsole with security enabled:

-- 1. Ensure that the local or remote Oracle CEP server is running. - 2.
-Open a command window and set your environment as described in "Setting Your Development Environment" in the Oracle CEP Getting Started. - 3.
-Launch jconsole using the wlevsjconsole.cmd or wlevsjconsole.sh located in the ORACLE_CEP_HOME/common/bin directory, where ORACLE_CEP prompt> wlevsjconsole.cmd

-HOME refers to the directory in which you installed Oracle CEP (such as /oracle home).
+- 1. Ensure that the local or remote Oracle CEP server is running. - Open a command window and set your environment as described in "Setting Your Development Environment" in the Oracle Complex Event Processing Getting Started. - 3.
+Launch jconsole using the wlevsjconsole.cmd or wlevsjconsole.sh script located in the ORACLE\CEP\HOME/ocep\11.1/bin directory, where ORACLE\CEP\HOME refers to the directory in which you installed Oracle CEP (such as /oracle\home). - To connect to a local Oracle CEP server, enter: